rmsrosa/rode_convergence_euler/docs/src/examples/03-sin_gBm_linearhomogeneous.md

 plot(suite, xshow=false, yshow=true, label="gBm noise")
 ````

-and the sine of the noise, which is the coefficient of he equation
+and the sine of the noise, which is the coefficient of the equation

 ````@example 03-sin_gBm_linearhomogeneous
 plot(suite, xshow=false, yshow=sin, label="sin of gBm noise")